 - module_name: Custom module name (default: "custom_paragraphs")

-Use the design-analyzer skill to extract:
+Use the field mapping to generate:

 # Try to detect Drupal MCP